robindanzinger/chadojs/readme.md

 var chado = require('chado');
 // chado.repo is the repository and contains all assumptions and verifications var repo = chado.repo;
-// chado.report contains functions for analyzing the assumptions and verifications var report = chado.analyzer;
+// chado.analyzer contains functions for analyzing the assumptions and verifications var analyzer = chado.analyzer;
 // first we have to convert the repository to an array var reportArray = analyzer.read(chado.repo);